 Here’s what I’m going to share with you.
 All in, it should give you a complete guide for planning a trip to the Everglades.

 There are enough things to do in the Florida Everglades to fill at least two or three days.
 But it can also be visited as a day trip from Miami.

 Geographically, Everglades National Park sprawls south and north (strictly northwest but I’ll say north) using Homestead as a reference and entry point.
-I’ve therefore separated the list of things to do in the Everglades into north and south.
+I’ve therefore separated the list into north and south.
 This becomes useful if you do a day trip to the Everglades from Miami.
 You’ll probably just want to explore one section (north or south).